Updated July 16, 2026

 How to Save on Homeowners Insurance

 Improving the home itself can also help.
-Because roof age and material have a moderate impact on dwelling cost, a newer or stronger roof can matter when you request a homeowners insurance quote in Virginia.
+Because roof condition factors into dwelling cost, a newer or stronger roof can matter when you request a quote.
 Keeping the home maintained, updating worn systems, and documenting repairs can support a cleaner underwriting review.
 If your property has detached structures, make sure other structures coverage is set appropriately so you are not paying for unnecessary limits or leaving gaps.

-Another way to save is to compare multiple Virginia carriers.
-With 520 insurers active in the state and major options like Erie Insurance, quote differences can come from endorsements, deductible structure, and how each carrier treats storm exposure.
+Another way to save is to compare multiple carriers.
+With many insurers active in the state, quote differences can come from endorsements, deductible structure, and how each carrier treats storm exposure.
 Ask about bundling opportunities if you already have other policies, but compare the final package rather than the advertised discount alone.
 Review whether you need every endorsement offered, especially if your home is not exposed to the risks the endorsement is designed for.
-Finally, keep your claims history clean where possible and update your dwelling coverage periodically so you are not paying for outdated assumptions about the home’s rebuild cost.
+Finally, keep your claims history clean where possible and update your dwelling coverage periodically so you are not paying for outdated assumptions about the home's rebuild cost.

 How a Homeowners Insurance Claim Works